-Cooking brunch for a crowd is no problem with this yummy and veggie-packed sheet pan breakfast hash (with optional bacon, because, duh).
+Cooking brunch for a crowd is no problem with this yummy sheet pan eggs with potatoes and veggies (with optional bacon, because, duh).

-Prep the veggies ahead of time and then let the oven do the work while you socialize!
+Prep the veggies ahead of time, then let the oven do the work while you socialize!

-With Easter weekend coming up, I figure many of you may be hosting brunches, so I thought – what better time to share a brunch-themed sheet pan breakfast recipe?
+With Easter weekend coming up, I figure many of you may be hosting brunches.
+So I thought – what better time to share a brunch-themed sheet pan eggs recipe?

 You can also mix and match the veggies depending on your preferences.